-- In a glass measuring cup or bowl, heat lemon juice, water, and sugar until the sugar dissolves, about 30 seconds.
+- In a glass measuring cup or bowl, heat lemon juice, water, and sugar in the microwave until the sugar dissolves, about 30 seconds.
 Stir well.

-- After the cake has cooled for 15 minutes, carefully remove it from the pan and place it on the wire rack.
+- After the cake has cooled for 15 minutes, carefully remove it from the pan (I run a thin knife around the outside, between the cake and pan).
+Place the cake on the wire rack.
 Place a paper towel or wax paper under the wire rack.
 Brush/drizzle the lemon syrup on the top and sides of the warm cake, allowing it to soak in.
 Cool completely.

 - Using a hand mixer or stand mixer, beat cream cheese and butter until combined.
 Add powdered sugar and beat until smooth.
 Add 1 tablespoon milk, and extract, beat until combined.
 Adjust the consistency by adding more milk to thin or powdered sugar to thicken.
 Spread the frosting on the cooled cake and top with shredded coconut and lemon zest.